BenjiTrapp/http-request-smuggling-lab/lab-2-varnish/README.md

 Can't get enough?
 Want to learn some more fancy things?
 How's about tricking a Varnish Cache?
 This scenario helps to understand how you could reach a hidden website f.e. an Intranet webserver with internal information.
 Pretty sneaky right?

 Now to your goal: To get the flag at the internal network `flask.net` you need to open `/flag`.
 Obviously you can't access the `/flag` from the outer apache `apache.net` network.
-As a valuable hint you might need to investiage `/socket.io` in the requests.
+As a valuable hint you might need to investiage `/socket.io` in the requests and watch out for `html` stuff.
 It really help to use `Burp` or another attack proxy to time your attack and investiage the target.

 To achive this - you need to write some code :)